 A: You read that right – schools WANT church partners!
 75% of Houston ISD students are economically disadvantaged.
 1 in 4 students don’t have consistent access to affordable food.
 Because of these factors and a host of others, 2 out of 3 students are at-risk of dropping out.
 Our teachers and school districts want to see their students succeed and have great ideas for making that happen, but they often don’t have access to all the resources and networks they need to achieve these dreams.
 Also, many principals and teachers are believers and would love for a church to provide emotional and spiritual support for their students and staff along with physical resources.
-Schools across Greater Houston are reaching out and asking us for church partners!
+Schools across Greater Houston are reaching out to us and asking for church partners!

 A: Great question!
-Churches can serve schools as any other community partner would – mentoring, supporting teachers, facilitating after-school programs, etc. A church can not proselytize, invite children to church, or initiate conversations on religion.
-However, there are opportunities for facilitating faith-based programs and inviting families to your activities that are within school district guidelines.
+Churches can serve schools as any other community partner would – mentoring, supporting teachers, facilitating after-school programs, etc. A church can not proselytize, invite children to church, or initiate conversations on religion during school hours.
+However, there are many opportunities for facilitating faith-based programs and inviting families to your activities that are within school district guidelines.
 Mr. Lawrence Allen of the Texas State Board of Education explains more in this video.

 The key is open dialogue, and committing to respect and adhere to your school district’s guidelines.
 Fortunately, these guidelines were created with the best interests of our kids in mind and give churches great freedom to serve and interact with children, teachers, and families in a variety of profoundly impactful ways.
 Friend, our Greater Houston school districts are asking churches to partner with their schools.
 Let’s take this opportunity to show God’s love to our neighbors in a tangible way.
 Imagine the positive impact on our children, and how differently they’ll see our loving, faithful God as a result!